Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

 \subsection{Spreading of a Gaussian state}

-Although the evolution in CTQWs involves solving the Schrödinger equation using a discrete Laplacian operator~\cite{wong2016Laplacian}, it is convenient to examine the continuous case for comparison with the numerical results.
-Consider a one-dimensional free-particle wave packet given by the distribution function $\phi(x)=Ae^{-x^2/4\sigma_0^2}$, i.e., a continuous-position version of Eq.~\eqref{psij}.
+Although the evolution in CTQWs involves solving the Schrödinger equation using a discrete Laplacian operator~\cite{wong2016Laplacian}, we examine the continuous case for comparison with the numerical results.
+Consider a one-dimensional free-particle wave packet given by the distribution function $\phi(x)$, i.e., a continuous-position version of Eq.~\eqref{psij}.
 For convenience, we set $\gamma=1/(2m)$ and $\hbar=1$ in the Schrödinger equation.
 The Hamiltonian becomes

 then, the evolved state is given by